AryanKhokhar1/FreeCodeCamp-scientific-computing-with-python-projects/README.md

 ## Skill Used

-The main technology used in the Aapatkal is -
+The main technology used in the (FreeCodeCamp - Scientific Computing with Python Projects) is -
 - Python
 - Algorithm
 - Problem solving